Pushkar2520/Coffee-Sales-Analysis/README.md

-# Coffee-Sales-Analysis
+# Coffee-Sales-Analysis(Interactive Dashboard using MS Excel)
-Analyzed coffee order data to uncover trends in drink preferences, peak order times, and customer behavior.
-Demonstrated skills in Excel data cleaning, pivot analysis, and retail insights.
+This project analyzes coffee order data to identify popular drink types, order frequency by time and day, and customer behavior patterns.
+The goal is to generate insights that help optimize menu offerings, staffing schedules, and sales strategies.